delino-org/react-native-interview-homework/README.md

 We are building a new application around Online Food Ordering.
 The goal of the assignment is to create a searchable list on a page.
 Once user types at least 3 character the list will be searched and filtered by the word on search input.
 The word must be searched amongst both Title and Ingredients.
 Here you can find the [Demo](https://www.figma.com/proto/0ZwzpQPbGjXONo4I7bYilt/ReactNative-Task?page-id=0%3A1&node-id=0%3A1&viewport=366%2C117%2C0.56&scaling=scale-down) of what we expected to be delivered.

-### Data
-Please source the contacts from the User's phonebook.
-Since we are using expo, this should be very straightforward - see [Contacts Documentation](https://docs.expo.io/versions/latest/sdk/contacts.html) - please retrieve phone numbers, emails, and URLs for each contact.
-We have also placed two icons in the `./assets/icons` to be used for favorited and unfavorited states on the contact page.

 ### Screens
 ![image](https://user-images.githubusercontent.com/546552/169763697-d64bd994-cbac-4250-856f-856ba7340d13.png)